Paul the Father

 And there are three different versions of how Paul leaned, all different.
 Acts 9:3 to 9, Acts 22:9, Acts 26:13

-Paul’s Attendants heard the Miraculous Voice or Not? and Stood or Fell?
+Three Accounts of Paul's Conversion - Miraculous Voice or Not? and Stood or Fell?

 Seems like Paul here was talking about himself as a false apostle.